Champions II: Contents

-Champions II is the first rules supplement for Champions, and features new skills and powers, enhancements for the combat system, rules for designing headquarters and vehicles, numerous charts and descriptions, record sheets, and short articles discussing things like normal, non-player characters, experience points, the law, money, and "Campaigning Champions".
+Champions II is the first published rules supplement for Champions, and presents new skills and powers for characters, as well as innovations on the combat system for the game, and guidelines on how to design headquarters and vehicles, and also contains many other charts and descriptions, record sheets, and short pieces describing topics such as ordinary people, non-player characters, experience points, superheroes and the law, money, and a piece called "Campaigning Champions" by Aaron Allston.

 Reception

 Allen Varney reviewed Champions II in The Space Gamer No. 62.
 Varney commented that "there's much here of interest, lasting or not.
 The record sheets alone go a long way toward justifying the price.
 Champions II is definitely worth having, if not quite indispensible [sic]."

+Russell Grant Collins reviewed Champions II for Different Worlds magazine and stated that "Everything introduced in this supplement is billed as optional.
+If you are satisfied with the Champions that you are already playing, there is not a great deal of reason to buy this book.
+If, however, even a couple of the areas mentioned above interest you, I think that you will find a lot of value in this product."

 Pete Tamlyn reviewed Champions II for Imagine magazine, and stated that " Champions players [...] will probably be interested in useful new rule systems.
 Champions II is quite good in this respect, covering a lot of stuff that doubtless got squeezed out of the initial book by all the character design material.
 Designing your own hideouts and vehicles is covered, as are character income, encounter charts and legal implications of superheroing."